muohannedxd/ids-ai-modelling/README.md

-# INtrusion Detection System Using Artificial Intelligence
+# Intrusion Detection System Using Artificial Intelligence

 This repository contains the project for the **Wireless Communication and Networks** course.